Shiiivx/Kick.com-account-generator/README.md

 - Realistic usernames
 - Customizable Options: Choose between realistic, random or specific usernames for each account and Choose whether to use random or specific passwords.

-🔴 Following channels after each account is created might not work
 ## Requirements
 - Emails using <a href="https://kopeechka.store/?ref=28978">Kopeechka.store</a> or <a href="https://github.com/Bluyx/email-api">email api</a>
 - <a href="https://salamoonder.com/">Salamoonder api key (Kasada Solver)</a>